 The majority of cells in the liver are hepatocytes, which constitute two-thirds of the mass of the liver.
 The remaining cell types are Kupffer cells (members of the reticuloendothelial system), stellate (Ito or fat-storing) cells, endothelial cells and blood vessels, bile ductular cells, and supporting structures.
 Viewed by light microscopy, the liver appears to be organized in lobules, with portal areas at the periphery and central veins in the center of each lobule.
 However, from a functional point of view, the liver is organized into acini, with both hepatic arterial and portal venous blood entering the acinus from the portal areas (zone 1) and then flowing through the sinusoids to the terminal hepatic veins (zone 3); the intervening hepatocytes constituting zone 2.
 The advantage of viewing the acinus as the physiologic unit of the liver is that it helps to explain the morphologic patterns and zonality of many vascular and biliary diseases not explained by the lobular arrangement.

 Portal areas of the liver consist of small veins, arteries, bile ducts, and lymphatics organized in a loose stroma of supporting matrix and small amounts of collagen.
 Blood flowing into the portal areas is distributed through the sinusoids, passing from zone 1 to zone 3 of the acinus and draining into the terminal hepatic veins (“central veins”).
 Secreted bile flows in the opposite direction, in a countercurrent pattern from zone 3 to zone 1.
-The sinusoids are lined by unique endothelial cells that have prominent fenestrae of variable size, allowing the ...
+The sinusoids are lined by unique endothelial cells that have prominent fenestrae of variable size, allowing the free flow ...